Proactive AI Adoption can be Threatening: When Help Backfires: Introduction

 \section{Introduction}

 Artificial intelligence (AI) assistants such as ChatGPT, GitHub Copilot, Microsoft 365 Copilot, and Anthropic are rapidly becoming part of everyday work practices.
-Field and experimental studies show that such tools can substantially increase productivity across domains: ChatGPT support improved professional writing speed and quality \citep{noy_experimental_2023-1}, GitHub Copilot accelerated coding performance \citep{peng_impact_2023}, and generative AI increased customer support efficiency \citep{brynjolfsson_generative_2023-1} and consulting output quality \citep{dellacqua_navigating_2023}.
-Industry reports echo these findings, highlighting how workplace AI assistants are being integrated at scale~\citep{butler_microsoft_2023}.
+Field and experimental studies show that such tools can substantially increase productivity across domains.
+For example, research suggests that support from ChatGPT improved professional writing speed and quality \citep{noy_experimental_2023-1}, GitHub Copilot accelerated coding performance \citep{peng_impact_2023}, and generative AI increased customer support efficiency \citep{brynjolfsson2025generative} and consulting output quality \citep{dellacqua_navigating_2023}.
+Industry reports further support for these findings, highlighting how workplace AI assistants are being integrated at scale~\citep{butler_microsoft_2023}.

-These tools promise to boost productivity by drafting text, writing code, generating insights, and even conducting real-time meeting summarization with little effort from the user.
+These tools promise to boost productivity by assisting with a variety of tasks including drafting text, writing code, and generating insights.
 Their growing presence in workplace technologies means that employees increasingly encounter AI not as an optional tool but as an embedded collaborator.
-Yet realizing the benefits of these systems depends not only on technical capability but also on whether employees are willing to adopt and rely on them in their daily work.
+Yet realizing the benefits of these systems depends not only on technical capability but also on whether employees are willing to adopt and use them for their daily work.
+Importantly, Human Computer Interaction (HCI) research has established that employees are often reluctant to adopt new technologies, which can limit the performance benefits of AI at work.
+One potential avenue for increasing adoption is to design AI systems to be more proactive in when and how they provide help.

-A central question concerns \emph{initiative}: should assistants wait for explicit requests, or intervene proactively?
-For example, GitHub Copilot can generate code snippets in real time without prompting, Gmail's Smart Compose fills in sentences as users type, and Microsoft 365 Copilot suggests edits or follow-up actions during meetings.
-Such anticipatory behaviors are already widespread, yet their effects on adoption remain unclear.
-While prior work has documented that mismatches in proactivity can reduce trust and acceptance \citep{liao_what_2016,meurisch_exploring_2020}, the underlying \emph{psychological mechanisms} are less well understood.
-This, in turn, raises the need to examine why people reject proactive AI assistance even when it could be useful.
+From a design standpoint, a central question concerns \emph{initiative}: should assistants wait for explicit help requests, or provide help proactively?
+For example, GitHub Copilot can generate code snippets in real time without being prompted, Gmail's Smart Compose fills in sentences as users type, and Microsoft 365 Copilot suggests edits or follow-up actions during meetings.
+Such proactive behaviors by AI are already widespread, yet their effects on adoption remain unclear.
+While prior work has documented that when the timing or level of AI initiative does not match users' preferences or context, trust and acceptance can suffer \citep{liao_what_2016,meurisch_exploring_2020}, the underlying \emph{psychological mechanisms} behind adoption decisions following proactive AI assistance are less well understood.
+This raises the question of why people reject proactive AI assistance even when it could be useful.